tomrod/andana/_posts/2019-01-11-python-regression.md

     test_mse.append(v.ssres(test)/len(test.mpg))
 ```

 Finally, the relative fit for each of the models are plotted.
+As you can see, the testing data identifies where the tradeoff between bias and variance tradeoff, while the training fit metrics continue to decrease.

 ```python
 plt.figure(figsize=(10,6))